 You can make a living (almost) by knitting for money, particularly if you are quick and professional.

-Even if you are an amateur you can learn the basics in about ten minutes (or five if you get help from Aneeta Patel), learn how to cast on, the knit stitch, the purl stitch, and how to cast off.
+Even if you’re an amateur you can learn the basics in about ten minutes (or five if you get help from Aneeta Patel).
+Learn how to cast on, the knit stitch, the purl stitch, and how to cast off.

 With these basic skills you’ll be able to start knitting loads of things, and then you can sell them for a profit.
-See how some people have done it.
+Keep reading to see how other people have done it.

 - What’s involved in knitting for money?